alexvoss/jxml2jsonl/README.md

   form of libraries that need to be made available as dependencies.
 * **I will need to check performance!**

 An additional function this tool serves is to enable filtering of the data, so that subsets of the elements can be created.
 The tool can call a user-defined function for every object that is read.
-This function can filter or transform the data to be written to the output  For example, it could look for matches against a regular expression or might use a MediaWiki parser to parse the text content of each article and make decisions, for example, based on the presence of tags.
-It could also delete attributes from the data that are superfluous or transform the data in any way, really.
+This function can filter the data to be written to the output or can transform it by removing properties that are not required.

 ## Unique versus non-unique elements